Sixteen Prefectures: Liao rule

 The Khitan-led Liao dynasty kept using Chinese administrative forms to administer the counties and prefectures they had captured.
 They named Datong (on the western end of the Sixteen Prefectures) their Western Capital, and in 938 built a new fortified city at Youzhou (near modern-day Beijing), which they turned into their Southern Capital.
 Under Liao rule, the Sixteen Prefectures thus represented two of the Liao dynasty's five divisions.
-Both sections were part of the Southern Chancellery, one of two broader divisions the Liao empire had been divided into.
+Both sections were part of the Southern Chancellery, one of two broader divisions the Liao dynasty had been divided into.
 The Sixteen Prefectures had become the springboard from which the Liao dynasty would exert its influence on northern China.

 Shi Jingtang, the Later Jin emperor who had ceded the Sixteen Prefectures to the Liao dynasty in 937, died in 942.
-He had been a staunch ally (some say a puppet) of the Khitan, but his successor Shi Chonggui refused to recognize the Emperor Taizong of Liao as his superior.
+He had been a staunch ally (some describe him as a puppet ruler) of the Khitan, but his successor Shi Chonggui refused to recognize the Emperor Taizong of Liao as his superior.
 After a year of tense diplomatic exchanges, in 943 the Liao dynasty finally resolved to punish Shi for his insubordination.
 For two years the engagements were indecisive, until in 945, the Emperor Taizong of Liao, who was leading his troops in battle, was almost killed in a rout of his forces in southern Hebei; he had to flee the battlefield on a camel.
 The following year, however, the Liao emperor launched a new campaign from his Southern Capital (within the Sixteen prefectures), triggering the collapse of the Later Jin.
-Having seized the Later Jin capital of Kaifeng in early 947, later that year he declared the name of his dynasty as "Great Liao" (大遼) and proclaimed himself Emperor of China.
+Having seized the Later Jin capital of Kaifeng in early 947, later that year he declared the name of his dynasty as "Great Liao" (大遼) and proclaimed himself emperor.
 The Emperor Taizong of Liao quickly became disillusioned with governing so many sedentary people who resented Liao rule, and decided to retreat back to his Southern Capital.
 Heavy resistance on the retreat route and Taizong's death in 947 provoked a succession crisis in the Liao government, and an opportunity for a new dynasty in northern China.

 Still, the territory remained in Liao hands.
 However, by 960, the Song dynasty had ended the turmoil that northern China had endured since 907, and by 979, they had essentially unified southern China, but lost the Sixteen Prefectures.